cgriffith-4243/trivia-api/backend/README.md

 - Returns: Response body containing the following key

-    '''question''': A dictionary containing all values of the selected question entry
+    `question`: A dictionary containing all values of the selected question entry

 ```
 {